Abdullah9202/REST_ful_API/README.md

 ## Features

 * GET: Retrieve data from the database.
-* PUT: Create a new record in the database.
+* POST: Create a new record in the database.
+* PUT: Replace the record in the database.
 * PATCH: Update an existing record in the database.
 * DELETE: Remove a record from the database.